dxw/contracts/agreements/govpress.md

         1. Monitoring of production logs for issues of concern;
-        2. Monitoring of open source intelligence sources for information about newly discovered WordPress and WordPress plugin vulnerability.
+        2. Monitoring of open source intelligence sources for information about newly discovered WordPress and WordPress plugin vulnerabilities.

     4. Unless otherwise agreed, dxw will not, under this contract, provide any service not specified in clause 4.1, 4.2 or 4.3 unless it is specified